 The final major piece of a Part A application is the proposed plan for the project.
 A written description of the plans for each feature and space is included in a box next to the description of current conditions.
 The application also requires floor plans of the proposed work.

-To apply, all of these materials must be mailed to HPD.
-Once HPD receives the application, they will review the current conditions and the proposed work in forty-five to sixty days.
-After review, HPD will respond in one of four ways:
+To apply, all of these materials must be sent to the state Department of Community Affairs’ Historic Preservation Office.
+Once that office receives the application, representatives will review the current conditions and the proposed work in 45 to 60 days.
+After review, the office will respond in one of four ways:

-• The project is approved with recommendations— Your project is still approved with this response, but you should follow the written recommendations HPD sent back with your approval to ensure your home will qualify as a certified substantial rehabilitation at the end of the process.
+• The project is approved with recommendations.
+Your project is still approved with this response, but you should follow the written recommendations that the office sent back with your approval to ensure your home will qualify as a certified substantial rehabilitation at the end of the process.

-• The project is not approved—This response is very rare, and it is the job of professional preservation consultants to help you with your plans before filing Part A to prevent this response.
+• The project is not approved.
+This response is rare, and it is the job of professional preservation consultants to help you with your plans before filing Part A to prevent this response.

-After your approval, you have twenty-four months to complete your project.
-While working, you should keep up with your expenses, paying particular attention to your qualified rehabilitation expenses (QRE’s).
-You should also track how much of your QRE’s are spent on the exterior.
+After your approval, you have 24 months to complete your project.
+While working, you should keep up with your expenses, paying particular attention to your qualified rehabilitation expenses (QREs).
+You should also track how much of your QREs are spent on the exterior.
 Remember, any expense that improves the permanent structure of a historic property is considered a qualified expense.
-Examples of QRE’s include: electrical and plumbing work inside the historic home, bathroom and kitchen updates in the original structure, and painting the exterior.
+Examples of QREs include: electrical and plumbing work inside the historic home, bathroom and kitchen updates in the original structure, and painting the exterior.
 Expenses that do not qualify include landscaping, window treatments, and any work performed on new additions.

 If you followed the conditions and recommendations HPD sent with your Part A approval and spent enough on the project, you should receive notice that your Part B application was approved, and your house is now considered a certified substantial rehabilitation.
 This letter will ensure your tax freeze remains in place for the remainder of the eight and a half year period and will allow you to claim your tax credits against your state income tax.